TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/MigrateToComposer/BestPractices.rst

     :file:`composer.json` and can be removed from your project's :file:`composer.json`.

-Exclude `typo3conf/ext` from Version Control System
+Exclude `typo3conf/ext` from version control system
 ---------------------------------------------------

 To finish your cleanup of "typo3conf/ext", you should keep the line